COGS169/cogs169/pages/syllabus.md

 ### Readings & Reflection Quizzes

 This course will be reading-heavy.
 There will be reading assigned from online resources, primary academic research, review papers, and scientific magazines.
 To help keep you from falling behind, by class time before each class, you will take a short quiz on the day's assigned readings.
 Quizzes will typically have a few multiple choice or True/False questions, along with short-answer questions.
 While reading will be time-consuming, completing your quiz will not be, so long as you've completed and thought critically about the assigned reading.
 Short-answer responses that indicate students completed the readings while thinking critically (even if they contain mistakes/misunderstandings/uncertainties) will receive full credit.
 Reflection quiz completion will be untimed.
+Particularly thoguhtful/insightful responses on short-answer responses will have the possibility to earn extra credit.

 Reading Reflection quizzes will be completed on Gradescope and can be submitted up to a week late for half credit.